Snowy albatross: Size

 The snowy albatross has the longest wingspan of any living bird, reaching up to 3.7 m, with a mean span of 3.1 m in Bird Island, South Georgia.
 Wingspan measured an average of 3 m in 123 birds measured off the coast of Malabar, New South Wales.
 On the Crozet Islands, adults averaged 3.05 m in wingspan.
 The longest-winged specimens have been about 3.7 m.
 Two specimens have been reported having wingspans of 4.22 m and 5.3 m, but these reports remain unverified.
 As a result of its large wingspan, it is capable of remaining in the air without flapping its wings for several hours at a time (traveling 22m for every meter of drop).
 The length of the body is about 107 to 135 cm with females being slightly smaller than males.

 Adults can weigh from 5.9 to 12.7 kg, although most will weigh 6.35 to 11.91 kg.
 On Macquarie Island, three males averaged 8.4 kg and three females averaged 6.2 kg.
 In parts of the Crozet Islands, males averaged 9.44 kg while females averaged 7.84 kg.
-However, 10 unsexed adults from the Crozet Islands averaged 9.6 kg.
+In another study with birds from the Crozet Islands, three females averaged 8.5 kg and three males averaged 9.6 kg.
 On South Georgia, 52 males were found to average 9.11 kg while 53 females were found to average 7.27 kg.
 On Île de la Possession, adult male snowy albatrosses averaged 10.92 kg while adult females averaged 8.87 kg.
 Another sampling of adult body masses from the same colony found males to average 11.09 kg and females to average 9.1 kg.
 Immature birds have been recorded weighing as much as 16.1 kg during their first flights (at which time they may still have fat reserves that will be shed as they continue to fly).
 On South Georgia, fledglings were found to average 10.9 kg.
 Albatrosses from outside the "snowy" wandering albatross group (D. exulans) are smaller but are now generally deemed to belong to different species.